Ruben-Krueger/website/content/posts/the-cheese-grater.md

 ---
 title: "The Cheese Grater"
 date: 2022-10-10T11:24:00-07:00
-description: "Do no harm does not apply here"
+description: "Do no harm does not apply here."
 image: images/cheese-grater.png
 draft: false
 category: opinion